-2018 Ashburn, Virginia, United States
+Ashburn, Virginia, United States

 Purnima or Guru Poornima

 It also marks the end of Hindu month in Purnimanta calendar system.
-It is also known as Pournami, Pournima, Puranmasi depending upon the place and the moon phases.
+It is also known as Pournami, Pournima and Puranmasi depending on the place and the phases of the moon.

 Importance of Purnima